-- This guide will direct you to myriad sources in order to locate grants across disciplines, scholarships, grant writing resources, travel abroad options, opportunities geared toward international students.
+- This guide will direct you to myriad sources in order to locate grants across disciplines, scholarships, grant writing resources, travel abroad options, and opportunities geared toward international students.
 Grant Forward (formerly IRIS) is a searchable database of grant funding opportunities across disciplines.

 - The Illinois College of Law Library, Legal Research Help Desk has compiled a comprehensive resource for you to start your legal research.
 If you need more assistance please contact the reference librarians at the Law Library.

 - The Library provides data services including: acquiring data sets needed for teaching and research; locating, downloading and preparing data for secondary analysis; and identifying and creating course materials and teaching tools (including customized data sets drawn from various data repositories).
-Visit the Scholarly Commons to use our many software programs or for more assistance.
+Visit the Scholarly Commons to use our software programs or for more assistance.

-- A bibliography of statistical information including general statistics databases, population and demographics, social science data, economics and business data, and science, history and miscellanea.
+- A bibliography of statistical information including general statistics databases, population and demographics, social science data, economics and business data, and science, history, and miscellanea.